HolyPickle/aisbach_casestudy/README.md

 * We can convert all investment and generated energy amount findings into numberical values and aggregate them to derive a final number for both inversment amount and generated energy
 * This numbers will not be reliable but can be useful to have an idea
 * For the labels for whether if companies are investing in solarparks, we can just take the max
+* LLMs can be used to extract more relevant information from data.
+* For LLM use, one-shot prompting can be useful to extract just the data needed.

 ## Notes